PMMAraujo/snappy/docs/source/tutorials.rst

       'GAG-POL-ENV'

 5)
-As you can see the genomic region selected for the SNAPPy's analysis is 'GAG-POL-ENV' which basically consists the HIV-1 regions named GAG, POL, and ENV concatenated ( according to the `HXB2 (K03455) <https://www.hiv.lanl.gov/components/sequence/HIV/asearch/query_one.comp?se_id=K03455>`_ reference genome).
+As you can see the genomic region selected for the SNAPPy's analysis is 'GAG-POL-ENV' which basically consists in the HIV-1 regions named GAG, POL, and ENV concatenated ( according to the `HXB2 (K03455) <https://www.hiv.lanl.gov/components/sequence/HIV/asearch/query_one.comp?se_id=K03455>`_ reference genome).
 Further on this tutorial we will use different genomic regions.

 6)
 In order to perform the alignment of the sequences in the folder 'input' for the region specified in 'config.yaml' simple type::